OceanGlidersCommunity/BOON/README.md

 ### Who is invited to review?
 Constructive feedback by anyone is welcome.
-We encourage both experts and new gliders users to participate, contribute, and provide feedback.
+We encourage both experts and new glider users to participate, contribute, and provide feedback.
 For example: Experts like glider operators are welcome to suggest new entries in the vocabularies.
 New users can help to improve the documentation by providing a feedback from the user perspective.
 Please use the discussions section to [let us know that what you think](https://github.com/OceanGlidersCommunity/BOON/discussions).